merely-useful/py-rse/index.md

 In most cases,
-documenting our software environment, analysis scripts, and data processing steps will ensure that our computational analysis is reproducible/repeatable at the time our report is published.
+documenting our software environment, analysis scripts, and data processing steps will ensure that our computational analysis is reproducible/repeatable at the time our report is published.\index{reproducible research}
 But what about five or ten years later?
 As we have discussed,
 data analysis workflows usually depend on a hierarchy of packages.